Benjamin Netanyahu Fast Facts

 June 13, 2012 - Israel releases a 153-page report criticizing Netanyahu's handling of a raid against a Turkish aid flotilla to Gaza in 2010, where nine Turkish activists were killed.

-September 27, 2012 - In an address to the United Nations, Netanyahu urges the General Assembly to draw "a clear red line" to stop Iran from developing nuclear weapons.
+September 27, 2012 - In an address to the UN, Netanyahu urges the General Assembly to draw "a clear red line" to stop Iran from developing nuclear weapons.

 October 9, 2012 - Calls for an early election after failing to agree on a budget with his coalition partners.